Breast CancerConveniently located to serve Fairhope and Mobile, Alabama

 Studies have shown that most breast cancers can be treated with breast conservation: removal of the breast lump (lumpectomy) and postoperative radiation treatment.
 But 30% of women with breast cancer, require removal of the breast (mastectomy), which results in a significant chest wall deformity and psychological damage.
-It is important that women considering mastectomy or a large lumpectomy have a preoperative consultation with Dr. Park.
+It is important that women considering mastectomy or a large lumpectomy have a preoperative consultation with Dr. Park or Dr. Rebowe.
 Clearly, the primary goal in the management of breast cancer is cure of the disease, but treatment should consider the cosmetic outcome if the patient so wishes, as there are important psychological benefits to breast reconstruction for many.
-Dr. Park has extensive interest and experience in the full breadth of breast reconstruction options and is happy to provide advice and assist in decision making during this difficult time.
+Dr. Park and Dr. Rebowe have extensive interest and experience in the full breadth of breast reconstruction options and is happy to provide advice and assist in decision making during this difficult time.

 Reconstructive goals are to create a breast mound shape, size, and position to match the opposite breast without the need for an external prosthesis.
 Nipple reconstruction may be necessary at a later date after the breast mound has settled into position.